Prabowo Encourages Exploration of Nuclear Raw Material Elements

 Commercial steps after 2025

-Although the exploration and exploitation of this rare earth element in Indonesia is not yet popular, in May 2025, PT Timah has started a thorium extraction project from monazite in collaboration with its parent company, Mind ID, in Tanjung Ular, West Bangka, Bangka Belitung Province.
-The Tanjung Ular processing facility, which has been established since 2010, is currently undergoing revitalization to prepare for commercial-scale ETJ production planned to start after 2025.
+Although the exploration and exploitation of rare earth elements in Indonesia is not yet popular, in May 2025, PT Timah has initiated a thorium extraction project from monazite in collaboration with its parent company, Mind ID, in Tanjung Ular, West Bangka, Bangka Belitung Province.
+The Tanjung Ular processing facility, which has been established since 2010, is currently undergoing revitalization to prepare for commercial-scale REE production, which is planned to begin after 2025.

-John Zadeh's analysis of Discovery Alert Australia considers PT Timah's move to be very strategic.
-This is because rare earth elements such as neodymium, praseodymium and dysprosium are needed to create magnets that are applied in various electronic devices, while the global supply chain capable of providing them is very limited.
+John Zadeh's analysis from Discovery Alert Australia assesses that PT Timah's steps are very strategic.
+This is considering that the need for rare earth elements such as neodymium, praseodymium, and dysprosium are materials for creating magnets that are applied in various electronic devices, while the global supply chain that is able to provide them is very limited.

-The ETJ extraction challenge is at least twofold.
-First, hydrometallurgical methods to separate the valuable elements from the rest.
+The challenge of extracting REE consists of at least two layers.
+First, the hydrometallurgical method to separate valuable elements from other elements.

-Second, the method of handling radioactive waste requires sophisticated protocols in accordance with the provisions of the International Atomic Energy Agency (IAEA), so that the processing and purification of ETJ must be precise and perfect.
+Second, the method of handling radioactive waste requires advanced protocols in accordance with the International Atomic Energy Agency (IAEA) regulations, so that the processing and purification of ETJ must be precise and perfect.

-Third, quality control standardization to meet the specifications of foreign market needs according to the manufacturing needs of high-tech products.
+Third, standardization of quality control to meet the specifications of overseas market needs according to the manufacturing needs of high-tech products.

-Zadeh added that ETJ extraction has a number of implications for Indonesia in the future.
-Namely, starting from reducing import dependence, opening up technology transfer opportunities, resource diversification, to independence of strategic mineral needs as a first step in the formation of a high-tech manufacturing ecosystem in Indonesia.
+Zadeh added that ETJ extraction has a number of implications for Indonesia going forward.
+These range from reducing import dependence, opening up opportunities for technology transfer, diversifying resources, to independence in strategic mineral needs as a first step in establishing a high-tech manufacturing ecosystem in Indonesia.

-"With a vision to become a reliable supplier of rare earth elements for the needs of electric vehicle production and renewable energy generation, Indonesia's vision to supply 5% of global ETJ demand by 2030 indicates an ambitious goal, but also realistic to achieve," he said.
+"With a vision to become a reliable supplier of rare earth elements for the production of electric vehicles and renewable energy generators, Indonesia's vision to supply 5% of global ETJ demand by 2030 indicates an ambitious but also realistic aspiration to achieve," he said.

 Author